This is part 2 of 2 in a series that explores the common mistakes of lawn care owners.

 - Remind them of maintenance tips (i.e. putting a cover on the outdoor faucet before the winter)

 Although, please keep in mind you’ll have to choose a credit card processor to take advantage of auto-charging.

-The opportunities for automations are absolutely endless.
+The opportunities for

 The best part?